Button to go to home page. Button to go to research paper information. Link to handouts. Link to worksheets. Link to tutorials. Link to Projects

 Sign Attachments

 Even if you sign your e-mail message, always sign any assignments you include as attachments.
-If your instructor prints out your homework to grade later, she or he might not be able to figure out that it was your homework.
+If your instructor prints out your homework to grade later, she or he might not be able to figure out that it was your homework unless your name appears on it.

 One Subject Per E-Mail